 Anita Raja is a Professor of Computer Science at Hunter College and is a member of the doctoral faculty in Computer Science at Hunter College, City University of New York in Fall 2019.
 She was Associate Dean of Research and Graduate Programs and Professor of Computer Science in the Albert Nerken School of Engineering at The Cooper Union.
 Prior to joining Cooper Union, she was an Associate Professor of Software and Information Systems at The University of North Carolina at Charlotte from 2003-2011.
 Anita received a B.S.
 Honors in Computer Science with a minor in Mathematics summa cum laude from Temple University, Philadelphia in 1996, and a M.S. and Ph.D. in Computer Science from the University of Massachusetts Amherst in 1998 and 2003 respectively.

 Professor Raja oversees the graduate program, the study abroad program, the premed track and facilitates research activities of faculty and students in the Engineering School.
 She also directs the Distributed Intelligent Agents Lab.
 The lab consists of a team of undergraduate and graduate engineers doing research in artificial intelligence, multiagent systems and machine learning.
 Professor Raja also serves as a research mentor to several high school students from NewYork and New Jersey high schools.
-She has taught courses in Software Agent Systems, Distributed Artificial Intelligence, Network-based and Web-based Application Development, Advanced Object Oriented Design and Implementation, Physics Simulations and Engineering Design and Problem Solving.
+She has taught courses in Blockchain and AI, Software Agent Systems, Distributed Artificial Intelligence, Network-based and Web-based Application Development, Advanced Object Oriented Design and Implementation, Physics Simulations and Engineering Design and Problem Solving.